Do you need a new server and are wondering what a new VPS can do?

 If you want to use commerce or website management tools that do not use PHP, you will find your VPS as a good home.
 You will be able to add Ruby on Rails, Flask, Django, and a variety of other post-processors and application frameworks.
 This enhances your VPS to be able to support programs like Redmine, Wagtail, Butter, and countless others.

 PHP is still an option and a great use for your VPS, though unlike a shared platform, you would be able to tune its settings to your heart’s content.
 This allows you to pump the most out of your eCommerce, blogging, or customer support sites.
+Using a VPS for WordPress or WooCommerce is an ultra-reliable and affordable way to host your site.

 5. Private Email and Messaging